 Previously, I attended Montana State University’s sociology program and was an AmeriCorps member for 2 years in Bozeman, Montana.
 I then served in the US Peace Corps in the Republic of Azerbaijan.
-I recently finished my Master’s in Sociology, the sequence in Community and Economic Development at Illinois State’s Stevenson Center for Community and Economic Development .
+I recently finished my Master’s in Sociology, the sequence in Community and Economic Development, at Illinois State’s Stevenson Center for Community and Economic Development .
 (Which, has continued to rank in the top 10 in the nation for the past few years among Peace Corps Master’s International programs.)
-It also has one of the most supportive faculty in the country (IMHO), and I highly recommend it to anyone considering a career in development.
-I rounded off my experience abroad teaching in the banking industry in Japan and traveling throughout Asia.
+I rounded off my experience abroad working in the banking industry in Japan and traveling throughout Asia.
 More importantly, I fall madly in love with each new place I step.

 Below is a breakdown of my research interests (in order of reverse pyramid):